docker/cli/docs/deprecated.md

 For further information, assistance, and step-by-step instructions on configuring TLS (or SSH) for the Docker daemon, refer to [Protect the Docker daemon socket](https://docs.docker.com/engine/security/protect-access/).

+### `Container` and `ContainerConfig` fields in Image inspect

+**Deprecated in Release: v25.0**
+**Target For Removal In Release: v26.0**

+The `Container` and `ContainerConfig` fields returned by `docker inspect` are mostly an implementation detail of the classic (non-BuildKit) image builder.
+These fields are not portable and are empty when using the BuildKit-based builder (enabled by default since v23.0).
+These fields are deprecated in v25.0 and will be omitted starting from v26.0.
+If image configuration of an image is needed, you can obtain it from the `Config` field.

 ### Deprecate legacy API versions